top of page

 Short Right Leg Syndrome Assessment - Structural Leg Length

-Honestly, I am still a student of this topic.
-Do not expect full Osteopathic text book assessment protocols on the subject here.
 On the totem pole of therapeutic occupations, I am pretty much at the bottom of the pole.
-However, I have spent much time since I was a boy measuring things with great accuracy...eyeballing rooflines, gutters, posts and structures...measuring twice, cutting once to the fraction of a millimetre.
+However, I have spent much time since I was a boy measuring, cutting and assembling...eyeballing rooflines, gutters, posts and structures...measuring twice, cutting once to the fraction of a millimetre.
+I have studied mathematics and physics at both secondary and tertiary level achieving the distinction of a 98.3 Tertiary Entrance Ranking in this country.
 The human body is tricky and does hide things but the fundamental issue of structural leg length discrepancy in the vast majority of the population is undeniable.
 I am totally perplexed why it is not included in medical assessment protocols.
 Over a five year period suffering progressive lower limb deterioration following a lumbro-sacral injury, I was examined and treated by nine medico's and therapists.
 Not one examined structural leg length.
 This is typical.

 A common mistake examining leg length is confusing functional and structural differences.
-Examining a subject's relative ankle positions in supine on the treatment table reveals very little about leg length.
+Examining a subject's relative ankle positions in supine on the treatment table reveals little about leg length.
 Should they be uneven, we are not able to make any statement about why there is a discrepancy without further examination.
-The difference could be due to distortion through the pelvis or torso pulling one side upwards...a functional difference...or it could be bones of the pelvis and legs are different lengths...a structural difference.
+The difference could be due to distortion through the pelvis or torso pulling one side up...a functional difference...or it could be the leg's bones are different lengths...a structural difference.
 Measuring the length of a rod or length of timber can only be done measuring the distance between both ends.
 Determining which of two pieces is longer can be easily done lying them side by side and comparing the relative position of both ends.
 This gives an assessment of structural length.

-The following tests and observations are indicative of comparative structural leg lengths and differentiate between low and high range cases but owing to compensating postural distortion through the pelvis do not accurately reflect precise structural leg length differences to the millimetre.
+The following tests and observations are indicative of comparative structural leg lengths and differentiate between low and high range cases.
 Together with confirming observations of Cardinal Signs and Signature Traits, comparative examination gives confidence a leg length discrepancy is present.

 • Standing, viewed from the rear, the subject's right gluteal fold inferior to the left.
 I rarely use this observation...I would rather not go there in an initial consultation with a new client and it does not add to information gleaned from the other observations and tests described here.

 • Measurement of leg length can be made against the wall or door frame in standing position of distance from sole of foot to top of the Femur at the Greater Trochanter utilising a carpenter’s square and pencil to mark the height.
-Latest attempt to do so achieved an accuracy of +/-2mm.
+I have been able to achieve an accuracy of +/-2mm.
 I do not normally attempt to do this in clinical practise.
-Perhaps I should do so.
+Perhaps I should do so but it adds to an already lengthy initial assessment and treatment session.
 It might be nice to know and may be necessary to convince a sceptical client.
-However, other assessment procedures and the explanation of new concepts does not allow time to do so.
-Comparative assessments described above suffice to confirm leg length discrepancy indicated by the presence of Cardinal Signs.
-Measuring each leg individually against a vertical post eliminates stance variations introduced in frontal x-ray of legs and pelvis.
+Comparative assessments described above suffice to confirm leg length discrepancy indicated by the presence of Cardinal Signs and determine whether it is a high or low range case.

-• Affecting a structural discrepancy might be functional foot and ankle issues of excessive pronation on one side adding or subtracting to the difference.
-A collapsed arch, flat footedness and a J'ing ankle are indicators.
+• Affecting a structural discrepancy might be functional knee, foot or ankle issues on one side adding or subtracting to the leg length discrepancy.
+A collapsed arch, flat footedness and a J'ing ankle are indicators will marginally reduce length.
 This is a functional component that has frequently been addressed with orthotic inserts prescribed by a Podiatrist or Physiotherapist.
 Leg length discrepancy is typically overlooked.
 In fact, I have sighted multiple cases where varying types of orthotics have been prescribed on one side only.
 Typically on the longer leg which more frequently experiences pain and dysfunction.
 The use of a single orthotic device adding a few millimeters height to the already longer leg can have catastrophic outcomes.

 • Where structural leg lengths are near even and hip positions are level it is possible tightness and distortion through the torso can elevate one hip creating an equivalent discrepancy at the ankles.
 This functional parallelogram effect does not indicate a leg length discrepancy exists.
-It is possible there can be a combination of both functional effect and structural leg length difference at play.
+In clinical practice, there is usually a combination of both functional and structural leg length discrepancies at play.

 bottom of page